Makiki Winds Apartments

 No analysis available

-Searched for 'parking waitlist', 'waiting list', and related instructions and found none.
-Listings instead describe assigned/covered stalls available with units, so no evidence of a waitlist.
+Searched for 'parking waitlist', 'waiting list', and related instructions; none were found.
+Listings describe assigned stalls rather than a waitlist.

 No analysis available